 A sum of money returned to a customer following the early payment of a finance agreement.
 For agreements regulated by the Consumer Credit Act, the minimum amount of rebate is legally specified.

-Repossession Rights - Detailed under the CCA as the `thirds rule`.
-The rights of a customer and finance house when goods can be repossessed in the event of default.
+Repossession Rights - The rights of a customer and finance provider relating to when goods can be repossessed in the event of default.

 The value of goods at a point in the future – normally the end of a finance agreement.
-It is only a predicted figure at the start of the agreement, since the exact figure will be unknown at that point.
+It can generally only be predicted at the start of the agreement, since the exact figure will be unknown at that point.

 The SAF Competence Test is an annual online test aimed at all customer-facing staff in motor dealerships.
-The online test consists of 40 challenging multiple-choice questions and must be completed in 40 minutes.
-The system is simple to operate and will help dealerships more effectively manage finance-related issues.
+The online test consists of 60 challenging multiple-choice questions and must be completed in 60 minutes.
+The system is simple to operate and will help dealerships manage finance-related issues more effectively.

 A loan is secured on property or land, regardless of the purpose of the loan.
 It can take the form of: